This is a huge week for trail & ultra! Here’s what you need to know:

 Cons:

-The socks provide extra support under the arch, and this material also helps prevent any bunching during long runs.
-These socks don’t have any extra padding on the sole, which might be an issue for people looking for a little extra cushion from their socks.
-The lack of material keeps the socks from slipping around and provides a skin-tight feel.
-This helps prevent blisters and other skin irritation.
+The socks provide extra support under the arch, which also helps prevent bunching during long runs.
+However, there’s no extra padding on the sole, which might be an issue for people looking for more cushion from their socks.
+The minimal amount of material keeps the socks from slipping around and provides a skintight feel, which helps prevent blisters and other skin irritation.

-Darn Tough is a locally owned company, and they still make all of their socks in Vermont.
-They use 100% Responsible Wool Standard certified wool for their socks, so you can feel good about wearing them.
-Plus, they look good and come in a couple of different color schemes.
+Darn Tough is a privately owned company that makes all its socks in Vermont using 100% Responsible Wool Standard-certified wool, so you can feel good about wearing them.
+Plus, they look good and come in a few different color schemes.
+You can also find this sock in our Best Wool Running Apparel guide.

 Material: 5% nylon, 38% merino wool, and 7% Lycra